Machine-Learning-for-Medical-Language/MIMICIII-to-FHIR/README.md

 [3](https://github.com/leopold-franz/MIMIC-III_FHIR_Transformation/issues/3)
 ).

+Code from this repo actually works and even runs on a 16GB RAM laptop.

+But all mappings are from the original repo, and I am perfectly sure, that they have errors:
-Also, authors use some keys that are absent in MIMIC-III tables and resources that absent in FHIR documentation (see `transform_inputevents_mv()` in the 002-kba notebook).
++ authors used some keys that are absent in MIMIC-III tables in `transform_inputevents_mv()` (002-kba-... notebook)
++ some resources absent in FHIR documentation
++ CareVue and Metavision data should be kept in a single resource
++ In the `transform_procedures_icd()` (004-kba-... notebook) authors messed up with the "followUp" feature
++ etc

+I've fixed some, but I did not check every mapping due to lack of time.

+## Usage

++ Download MIMIC-III dataset ad put it into the data folder
++ Run jupyter notebooks in ascending order
++ collect CSV files from `data/out/` folder

 ## TODO

-- [ ] add dtypes for all `pd.read_csv()` to [avoid dtype guessing](https://stackoverflow.com/questions/24251219/pandas-read-csv-low-memory-and-dtype-options)
+- [x] add dtypes for all `pd.read_csv()` to [avoid dtype guessing](https://stackoverflow.com/questions/24251219/pandas-read-csv-low-memory-and-dtype-options)
 - [x] make it run on the laptop with 16GB RAM
-- [x] ~~make `mimic_fhir_transformation.py` runnable and actually working code or~~ screw it and use jupyter notebook instead
+- [x] ~~make `mimic_fhir_transformation.py` runnable and actually working code or~~ screw it and use jupyter notebooks instead
+- [ ] check mappings
 - [ ] convert tables left behind
+- [ ] JSON output?
 - [ ] refactoring and documentation

-## ETL Instructions (from original repo)

-To Transform MIMIC-III dataset to a dataframe/CSV FHIR format please run the whole mimic_ETL_FHIR.ipynb Jupyter Notebook.

-**Note:** the goal of this thesis is to use the mimic data to train a deep learning model, therefore the data was kept in a CSV format and not transformed to JSON/XML.

-## Conversion scheme
+## Conversion scheme (original)

 More details in the `mappings` folder